nlenno1/find-my-meal-ms2/README.md

 Wireframes were created using Figma to aid in the design process.
 Some design elements have changed during the building process to improve the user experience and functionality of the site

+After designing these wireframes, I decided to add a Home and Contact buttons to the NavBar as I added a new contact page, however I removed these at the Tablet break point to make the bar less cluttered.
+To maintain this functionality, I added a contact page link to the footer, which is easily accessible on all pages, and the logo will also act as a home button, as it does on all pages.

 index.html:
 ![index.html wireframes](assets/readme-assets/index-wireframes-min.png)